informalsystems/quartz/docs/getting_started_remix.md

 QUARTZ_NODE_URL=127.0.0.1:11090 && quartz --app-dir "apps/transfers/" --node-url "https://92.43.1.4:26657" contract deploy  --contract-manifest "apps/transfers/contracts/Cargo.toml"   --init-msg '{"denom":"ucosm"}'
 ```

-To configure and run the enclave, use the following commands:
+### Build and Run the SGX Enclave

+First we build the enclave like before:

 ```bash
 # Configure the enclave
 quartz --app-dir "apps/transfers/" enclave build
 ```

-Before starting the enclave, you have to make sure that all relevant contracts (tcbinfo, dcap-verifier) have been instantiated as described below
+Before starting the enclave, we should check that the relevant contracts
+(tcbinfo, dcap-verifier) have been instantiated.

+TODO: how to query to check this?

+TODO: use variables for the contract addresses

 ```bash
 # Start the enclave